Rotten to the Core (song): Single version

 A second version of "Rotten to the Core", performed by Sofia Carson (who portrays Evie in the film), was released as single on December 18, 2015 by Walt Disney Records.
-The decision to release the song was made to promote the computer-animated short-form series Descendants: Wicked World, of which Carson's version is the opening theme.
+The decision to release the song was made to promote the animated short-form series Descendants: Wicked World, of which Carson's version is the opening theme.
 The song was included in the soundtrack to the Disney Channel Original Movie Descendants (2015).

 Chart performance

 On December 12, 2015, "Rotten to the Core" peaked at number one on the Billboard Kid Digital Songs.
 The song did not enter the Billboard Hot 100, but peaked at number five on the Bubbling Under Hot 100 Singles chart.

 Live performances

 On August 17, 2015, Carson performed the song at D23 Expo and short a cappella version during a MTV interview, on September 27.
 On November 26, she performed "Rotten to the Core" at Macy's Thanksgiving Day Parade.
 The song was performed at American Spanish-language show El Gordo y la Flaca on December 9.
 She also sang a Latin remix at Feliz!, a New Year's Eve special on Univision, on December 31.